Do You Have a Bonus Dispute Case? Call Our Attorneys Today!

 Commission Bonus Disputes

 When dealing with commission bonus disputes with your employer, it is crucial you focus on more than simply how much money you believe you are due.
 For example, when these agreements are first being drawn up, make sure you meet with your employer to know when the commission or bonus begins to accrue.
 While in some instances it may not be until the sale is final, other agreements may have the commission accruing from the moment you first approach a customer.
 Since you and your employer can have different versions of how an agreement is supposed to work, don't try to handle this on your own should the situation escalate.
-Should you need to sue for unpaid bonuses, hire employment attorneys for bonus disputes from the respected Los Angeles law firm of Mann Elias.

 If there is one aspect of commission and bonus agreements that is almost sure to result in legal disputes, it is the concept of shared commissions.
 In these instances, multiple employees may claim they played a part in closing a sale, and thus deserve a share of the commission.
 If an employer's commission and bonus plan is not very specific as to how multiple employees are expected to share commissions and the requirements needed for an employee to claim part of a commission, things can get ugly in a hurry.
-If you believe you have had to unfairly share a commission with coworkers or were denied the chance to share in a commission, let a Los Angeles workplace lawyer from the firm of Mann Elias handle your case and work out a solution to your problem.
+If you believe you have had to unfairly share a commission with coworkers or were denied the chance to share in a commission, let a lawyer from Mann & Elias handle your case and work out a solution to your problem.

 When is the Commission or Bonus Paid?